 - Best COVID-19 Response Initiative in a Main Street

-Winners of each category will receive a Mainstreet Australia Awards trophy and certificate.
+Winners of each category received a Mainstreet Australia Awards trophy and certificate.

 Awards Finalists 2021: